-Our work continues to be informed by a growing body of educational research indicating that the use of exclusionary practices such as In-School Suspension (ISS) or Out of School Suspension (OSS), except as a last resort, has little or no positive impact on improving student behavior, school safety, or academic outcomes.
-In addition, we know that when students lose valuable instructional time, it's even more difficult to be successful.
-Therefore, this year, building upon FFSD's commitment to equity, we are continuing our work to embed restorative practices and trauma-informed care as part of our schools' culture, climate, and expectations.
-Additional information regarding this work can be found in the FFSD Student Expectation Code.
+Our work is guided by a growing body of educational research indicating that the use of exclusionary practices such as In-School Suspension (ISS) or Out of School Suspension (OSS), except as a last resort, have little or no positive impact on improving student behavior, school safety, or academic outcomes.
+We know that when students lose valuable instructional time, it becomes evenymore difficult for them to succeed.
+Therefore, we continue to embed restorative practices and trauma-informed care into our schools' culture, climate, and expectations.
+Additional information on this work can be found in the FFSD Student Expectation Code.

-Our work to foster safe, positive learning environments is just one step toward creating an equitable school system where educational outcomes are not predictable by any student's actual or perceived personal characteristics, such as race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty socio-economic status, and language.
-This work to continuously improve how we engage students in school and support their well-being is essential to improving academic outcomes for all students and eliminating disparities in learning.
-We invite each of you to join us on our journey toward removing barriers for all students to set them on a trajectory for success.
+Our efforts to foster safe, positive learning environments are the first steps toward creating an equitable school system where educational outcomes are not influenced by any student's actual or perceived personal characteristics, such as race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty socio-economic status, and language.
+We invite you to join us on our journey toward removing barriers for all students and setting them on a path to success.